Prisma-care/mobile-app/handoverDocs.md

     - storyDetail is used to display the details of a story
   - The app component is the one responsible for the autoLogin

 ## Important points for the dev part

-In order to develop/build/release the app, you'll need to modify the `src/app/environment/environment` file to add the youtube api key and the address of the backend, that is done in order to not publish those information publicly.
+In order to develop/build/release the app, you'll need to modify the 'environment.ts' file in the root.
+Add a YouTube API key and the address of the backend.
+These are not included for reasons of security.
+Then run either `gulp develop` or `gulp production`.
+This will export the desired environment to `src/app/environment/environment.ts`.

 We added Prettier as a precommit hook which will, when you try to commit, prettify the code you're trying to push to have a unified code base.